umano/AndroidSlidingUpPanel/README.md

 ```
 However, in this case you would likely want to add a top margin to your main layout of `?android:attr/actionBarSize`.

-### Additional Features and Customization
+### Caveats, Additional Features and Customization

-You can restrict the drag area of the sliding panel to a specific view by using the `setDragView` method or `dragView` attribute.
-Otherwise, the whole panel will be slideable and it will intercept all clicks.
+* If you are using a custom `dragView`, the panel will pass through the click events to the main layout.
+Make your second layout `clickable` to provent this.

-You can change the panel height by using the `setPanelHeight` method or `panelHeight` attribute.
+* You can change the panel height by using the `setPanelHeight` method or `panelHeight` attribute.

-If you would like to hide the shadow above the sliding panel, set `shadowHeight` attribute to 0.
+* If you would like to hide the shadow above the sliding panel, set `shadowHeight` attribute to 0.

-You can disable sliding by using `setSlidingEnabled` method.
+* You can disable sliding by using `setSlidingEnabled` method.
 This can be useful if you want to show\hide panel only from the code.
 By default sliding is enabled.

-You can add paralax to the main view by setting `paralaxOffset` attribute (see demo for the example).
+* You can add paralax to the main view by setting `paralaxOffset` attribute (see demo for the example).

-You can set a anchor point in the middle of the screen using `setAnchorPoint` to allow an intermediate expanded state for the panel (similar to Google Maps).
+* You can set a anchor point in the middle of the screen using `setAnchorPoint` to allow an intermediate expanded state for the panel (similar to Google Maps).

-You can set a `PanelSlideListener` to monitor events about sliding panes.
+* You can set a `PanelSlideListener` to monitor events about sliding panes.

-You can also make the panel slide from the top by changing the `layout_gravity` attribute of the layout to `top`.
+* You can also make the panel slide from the top by changing the `layout_gravity` attribute of the layout to `top`.

-By default, the panel pushes up the main content.
+* By default, the panel pushes up the main content.
 You can make it overlay the main content by using `setOverlayed` method or `overlay` attribute.
 This is useful if you would like to make the sliding layout semi-transparent.

-By default, the main content is dimmed as the panel slides up.
+* By default, the main content is dimmed as the panel slides up.
 You can change the dim color by changing `fadeColor`.
 Set it to `"@android:color/transparent"` to remove dimming completely.

 ### Implementation

-This code is heavily based on the opened-sourced [SlidingPaneLayout](http://developer.android.com/reference/android/support/v4/widget/SlidingPaneLayout.html) component from the r13 of the Android Support Library.
+This library was initially based on the opened-sourced [SlidingPaneLayout](http://developer.android.com/reference/android/support/v4/widget/SlidingPaneLayout.html) component from the r13 of the Android Support Library.
 Thanks Android team!

 ### Requirements